 Shortbread cookies pretty simple,

 they have no leavening, so you don’t have to worry if they’ll hold their shape, they WILL…

 they won’t rise and fall or spread too much, they will look coming out of the oven the way they go in.

 Shortbread dough is drier than ordinary cookie dough, so “resting” and refrigerating the cookie dough allows the gluten in the flour to relax and stretch and create a crumbly texture versus a chewy texture like you get with cookies with eggs.

 It also allows the butter to firm up so it doesn’t spread easily when baked and the cookies hold their shape, whether rolled into balls or rolled out flat with a rolling pin.
 The dough will be able to stretch without cracking.

 The amount of butter is what makes shortbread short: shortbread has a larger amount of butter ratio that creates the term short, when applied to biscuits and pastry, which means crumbly, like shortcrust pastry.
-Which is not traditionally used for cut out cookies, but this recipe works well for cut out cookies as well as drop cookies.
+This is not traditionally used for cut-out cookies, but this recipe works well for cut-out cookies as well as drop cookies.